porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/04-grid/grid-flex.md

 ---
-title: Grid Flex
+title: Flex Layout
 state: inprogress
 ---

 # Overview
-The Porsche UI Kit grid system is based upon a standard 12 column responsive grid.
-It uses css flexbox to provide a maximum of flexibility.
-Breakpoint specific column behaviour (width, offset, alignments, etc.) can easily be set ba adding breakpoint specific classnames.
+The Porsche UI Kit flex layout system is based upon a standard 12 column responsive grid.
+Its main purpose is to provide a solid and flexible grid system for defining layout areas.
+But it can also be used to layout complete components which are not using grid specific values.
+Breakpoint specific behaviour (width, offset, alignments, etc.) can easily be set by adding breakpoint specific classnames.
 Also decent nestings are supported.

 # Usage

 ## Basic
-For basic implementation, it is recommended to use this basic pattern:
+For basic implementation, it is recommended to use this pattern:

 ```
 <div class="flex flex--gap-offset-normal">